hzrd149/nostrudel/CONTRIBUTING.md

 ## Guidelines

-- All code if formatted with prettier. you can run `yarn run format` to format the project
+- All code if formatted with prettier. you can run `pnpm run format` to format the project
 - Write clear and concise commit messages

 ## Issues and Bug Reports